jmatthiesen/dotnet-ai-resources/README.md

 ## Using Multi-modal Models

+- [Generate images with Azure OpenAI Servide](https://learn.microsoft.com/en-us/azure/ai-services/openai/dall-e-quickstart?tabs=dalle3%2Ccommand-line&pivots=programming-language-csharp) - Quick start tutorial showing how to use the Azure OpenAI SDK for C# to generate images using DALL-E.
 - [Generate images with AI using Stable Diffusion, C#, and ONNX Runtime](https://devblogs.microsoft.com/dotnet/generate-ai-images-stable-diffusion-csharp-onnx-runtime/) - Overview of how you could access the Stable Diffusion model to generate images using .NET with the ONNX runtime

 ## Working with Data